-The Understanding Regulation site aims to provide a similar authoritative but accessible introduction to the activities of UK regulators.
+Its sister Understanding Regulation site aims to provide a similar authoritative but accessible introduction to the activities of UK regulators.

 Website design is by Roshni Natali.
 Roshni supports organisations with reputation management, using both digital and traditional communications.
 She is based in Birmingham and supports people and businesses around the country.
 Say hello on Roshni on LinkedIn @ https://www.linkedin.com/in/roshni-natali-24b0124b/.

 'I aim to provide accurate information and helpful commentary.
 I believe that most civil servants - and most experienced Ministers - would agree with most of what I have written, but I am equally sure that none would agree with every word.
 Please therefore do not hesitate to contact me if you spot inaccurate or out-of-date information, or strongly disagree with the views expressed in any of the commentaries.

-I should also stress that the advice in these notes does not directly deal with the challenges facing the vast majority of civil servants who do not work in central departments, but carry out vital work in Executive Agencies and local offices.
+I should also stress that the advice in this website does not directly deal with the challenges facing the vast majority of civil servants who do not work in central departments, but carry out vital work in Executive Agencies and local offices.
 It also does not deal with the special circumstances of those working in Scotland, Wales or Northern Ireland.
 I apologise to such colleagues, but I hope that they, too, will find the advice and information interesting, if only because it will tell them something about the working methods of those whose decisions have such a large influence on their working lives.'

 Please feel free to use and share material from this website under the terms of the appropriate Creative Commons Licence.
 But please also take every opportunity to tell others where you found the material so that they too can explore these sites.